SGDInstitute/apollo/content/collections/pages/mblgtacc/hospitality.md

         content:
           -
             type: text
-            text: 'Know your status—get tested at MBLGTACC!
-Hours TBA.'
+            text: 'Know your status—get tested at MBLGTACC on Saturday from 10:00 a.m. - 6:00 p.m. in Meeting Room 1.'
       -
         type: heading
         attrs: